News from MapLE

 (3/10/2025) Epistemicity glossary online

 As the area of epistemicity is not only large conceptually, but also in terminology, we have created a glossary with definitions and explanations of all the terms we have come across.
-The first version can be found here.
+The second version can be found on the page Glossary.
 We hope it may be helpful to better understand (aspects of) epistemicity and disentangle the terminological web.

-As it is a first version, we invite everyone to help us improve it by pointing out any errors and omissions – please send them to maple@hum.leidenuniv.nl.
+As it is only a second version, we invite everyone to help us improve it by pointing out any errors and omissions – please send them to maple@hum.leidenuniv.nl.
 Thanks!

 (25/9/2025) Talk at Syntax-Interface Lectures Utrecht